The building has been decorated with a Commendation from the City of Fremantle, for conservation of a Heritage listed place.

 Every theatre in those times always screened a newsreel, a cartoon and two movies.
-As you entered the theatre, there was seating rows called "stalls" for the lesser paying public and the "lounge" for the pricier seating.
-Also the upstairs viewing for the very posh.
+As you entered the theatre, there were seating rows called “stalls” for the lesser paying public and the “lounge” for the pricier seating; also the upstairs viewing for the very posh.
 When the movies finished, a military march was played so that all patrons could file out in an orderly manner.
-At Interval time people would be looking around to see who they knew ....quite a social gathering,
+At interval time people would be looking around to see who they knew ….quite a social gathering,

 On Friday nights it was always a cowboy movie and cartoons but it was “serial style” … to be continued…so that all the young ones had to go again the following Friday.
 The usherettes always carried a torch to show you to your seat.
 We were friends with one attractive usherette who wore the very best of fashions and we children thought it was the most glamorous job to have.

 People walked a lot in those days and we cannot remember any parking problems.
-As we lived so close to the Beacon Theatre (Ashburton Terrace), on hot summer nights we would take blanket up on the hill at the end of our street and watch the outdoor movies for free - but without sound.
-It was still good fun!.
+As we lived so close to the Beacon Theatre (Ashburton Terrace), on hot summer nights we would take a blanket up on the hill at the end of our street and watch the outdoor movies for free – but without sound.
+It was still good fun!
 This hill is now covered with very flash houses but then it was our big adventure.
-So many areas to explore.
+There were so many areas to explore.
 There was even a very large cave which was used as an air raid shelter during the war.
-There were only 5 houses in the street at that time.
+There were only five houses in the street at that time.

 Material for clothing was scarce and rationed in the war years.
 Mum would buy parachutes from the Army disposal and make baby gowns from the silk.
 But before we helped to unpick the parachutes (a long job), we would take a running leap with a parachute from the top of the hill .
 Our feet would barely lift 1 inch off the ground …but what fun!

-The Post Office was on the corner of Martha Street and the school was on the the next corner.
+The Post Office was on the corner of Martha Street and the school was on the next corner.
 Two other corners had shops where you could by nice home made food and pies for school lunches.
 There was another food shop between the school and the post office.
-Three tuckshops so close !
-Very busy school ... some classrooms had 50 students to a room.
+Three tuckshops so close!
+Very busy school … some classrooms had 50 students to a room.